National Security and Emergency Preparedness

-Research activities that support the needs of the Government of Canada and its ability to respond in the event of a nuclear emergency, including all preparedness and response responsibilities.
+Science and technology activities to support the Government of Canada’s national and international security and policy objectives in the areas of nuclear non-proliferation and counter-terrorism and to respond in the event of a nuclear emergency, including all preparedness and response responsibilities.

 Federal priorities, commitments and goals